joshwb82/non-sass-website-framework/README.md

 ## Running the tests

 To check that it has all been setup correctly.

+Type **npm install** which will install all your NPM moduales

 Once you have installed all the dependencies type **gulp** into the terminal.

 This will run all the required dependencies.